hliebert/course-unstructured-data/Readme.md

 # Methods for Unstructured Data

-This site contains all materials for course _57366-01 Methods for Unstructured Data_ at the University of Basel, Spring term 2020.
+This repository contains material for the course Methods for Unstructured Data (57366-01) at the University of Basel, Fall term 2020.